 “Be everywhere potential clients look for help” is more than a slogan.
 It’s the foundation of most marketing strategies.
 But where clients look is changing.
 Increasingly, they are looking online — so the obvious conclusion is that you need to be online, too.

-Our research has shown that firms that use a balance of both online and traditional offline techniques grow the fastest and are more profitable than those who employ only traditional marketing strategies.
+Our research has shown that firms that use a balance of both traditional offline and online digital marketing techniques grow the fastest and are more profitable than those who employ only traditional marketing strategies.
 So while face-to-face marketing should be part of your marketing equation, an uninformed belief that “our clients don’t go online” can be dangerous to the health of your firm.